 Repeating Cobham’s comment, he also said that rules could be applied which would limit flying to certain areas and away from sensitive spots.
 The Sheffield Flying Club, the group who were the principal lobbyists for the aerodrome, presented similar points to the Lord Mayor, again indicating that disturbance would be easy to control with respect to the hospital.

 A keen advocate of the aerodrome project was George Kenning, of car sales fame in Sheffield.
 In August, he presented a brand new Blackburn Bluebird II, G-AAVH to the Sheffield Flying Club.
 This was a welcome arrival as, despite its 150 members, Sheffield Flying Club did not have its own aircraft.
 Part of the gift included George Kenning funding running and maintenance costs until the end of the summer.
 Despite this arrival, the future of commercial aviation at the site was still in doubt.

 Although the Norton Hospital scheme had been postponed (indefinitely), alternative proposals such as using the site for housing were now being seriously considered.
 This was alongside a ‘Norton Park’ proposal, adding 200 acres to complement the existing Graves Park.
 Indeed, J.G.
-Graves was still raising considerable objections to the airfield, indicating visitors from elsewhere, instead of arriving by air could arrive at established sites (such as Manchester) and then travel by other means to Sheffield, such as by rail.
+Graves was still raising considerable objections to the airfield.
+He indicated visitors from elsewhere could arrive by air at established sites such as Manchester and travel by other means to Sheffield.
 He also raised the housing issue again and concluded his remarks with ‘Why should it [Coal Aston] be handed over to a number of young men changing their motor cycles for aeroplanes and turning the site into some sort of dirt track.’